 Following is a list of the top 10 poisons for CATS, according to the Pet Poison Helpline.
 If you suspect that your cat has ingested or been exposed to a toxic substance, call your veterinarian, a nearby emergency animal hospital, or the 24/7 Pet Poison Helpline at 800-213-6680.
 You can also download their Pet Poison Help iPhone app here.

 The variety of lily determines whether it is relatively harmless or potentially deadly.
 Non-toxic varieties include the Calla Lily, Peace Lily, and Peruvian Lily, which typically cause irritation of the upper Gastrointestinal tract.
 Toxic lilies include the Tiger Lily, Asiatic, Stargazer, Casablanca, Rubrum, Day, Japanese Show, and Easter lily.
 These toxic lilies can prove deadly for your cat.
 Even just a tiny amount of any portion of these plants can cause kidney failure.

 General-purpose cleaners are relatively safe (all-natural products are a much better choice), but concentrated products like Drano or toilet bowl cleaners can cause chemical burns.

 3. Flea/tick Spot-on Products for DOGS

 Cymbalta and Effexor topped the Pet Poison Helpline’s toxic antidepressants list in 2013.
-For some reason cats are drawn to these medications, which can cause severe neurologic and cardiac effects.
+For some reason, cats are drawn to these medications, which can cause severe neurological and cardiac effects.